mcguffin/wp-access-areas/README.txt

 Upon uninstall these changes will be removed completely, as well as it will remove any custom generated capability from Your user's profiles.

+= I'd like to do some magic / science when a user tries to view a restricted post.
+And yes: I can code! =

+Check out the `wpaa_view_restricted_post` action hook and the `wpaa_restricted_post_redirect` filter.
+Theres some documentation in the [GitHub Repo](https://github.com/mcguffin/wp-access-areas)

 = I found a bug.
 Where should I post it? =

 I personally prefer GitHub.
 The plugin code is here: [GitHub](https://github.com/mcguffin/wp-access-areas)